-Inc cident Date:
+Incident Date:

-Inc ident Time:
+Incident Time:

 Name: Phone:

 Address:

 Who committed the act(s) against you?

 Who witnessed the incident?

 Were you kicked, shoved, struck, or threatened?
-Yes [ ] No [ ]
+Y es [] No []

-If so, explain.
+If so, explain

 Has the person engaged in these activities repeatedly?
-Yes [ ] No [ ]

 If so, where, when, and what happened?

 Has this person teased or taunted you in any way?
-Yes [ ] No [ ]
+Yes [] No []

 If so, how?

-Notice : False Reports - A person, who knowingly gives false inf implicate another of harassment, will incur discipline equal to t authority with the intent to
+Notice: False Reports - A person, who knowingly gives false information to any person of authority with the intent to implicate another of harassment, will incur discipline equal to the false allegation.